Finding better ways to provide the materials the world needs

 Product: Copper

 Escondida, in northern Chile, is the world’s largest copper mine.
-It produces around 1.2 million tonnes a year, accounting for 5.5% of global production*.
+It produces around 1 million tonnes a year, accounting for 6% of global production1.

-The mine, located in the hyper-arid northern Atacama Desert, is moving to 100% renewable power by tapping into Chile’s rich solar and wind resources.
-This supports Chile’s wider “Energía 2025” power policy target for 20% of all Chilean energy to come from renewable sources by 2025.
-From mid-2021, the power supply at Escondida will be largely sourced from renewable energy.
+The mine, located in the hyper-arid northern Atacama Desert, is operating with 100% renewable power by tapping into Chile’s rich solar and wind resources.

 Escondida is owned by Rio Tinto (30%), BHP (57.5%) and JECO Corporation consortium comprising Mitsubishi, JX Nippon Mining and Metals (10%), JECO 2 Ltd (2.5%).